 How to Calculate Mortgage Payments

-Your monthly mortgage payment consists of at least four components – principal, interest, property taxes, and homeowners’ insurance.
-Depending on the situation, you may also have to pay for mortgage insurance.
-This usually kicks in if your down payment comes in under 20% of the total purchase price.
+Your monthly mortgage payment typically includes four main components: principal, interest, property taxes, and homeowners’ insurance.
+In some cases, you may also be required to pay for mortgage insurance, particularly if your down payment is less than 20% of the purchase price.

-Our mortgage calculator focuses on the first two – principal and interest – which make up the majority of your monthly payment.
-Since taxes and home insurance vary widely by location, you would need to find out what those would be and just add them to whatever monthly payment figure the calculator produces.
+Our mortgage calculator focuses primarily on the two largest elements — principal and interest.
+Since property taxes and homeowners’ insurance costs can vary significantly depending on location, you would need to determine those separately and add them to the monthly payment figure produced by the calculator.

-If you need a little more guidance, keep reading and we’ll introduce you to the key terms of mortgage calculation, and explain how to input relevant information into the calculator.
+If you would like additional guidance, keep reading.
+We’ll walk you through the key terms involved in mortgage calculation and explain how to accurately input your information into the tool.

 How to Use the Mortgage Calculator

-Let’s walk through the steps first.
-After that, if you need more explanation, we’ve included additional information.
+Let’s walk through the basic steps first.
+If you need further explanation, you’ll find additional details below.

 Step 1: Enter the Mortgage Amount